ClementNerma/Rave/docs/master.md

 The only exception is for float types: integers cannot be automatically converted to floats, as the precision could result in inexact rounds.

+**NOTE:** You should always prefer unsigned number types over signed ones (such as `uint` over `int`), because most functions don't need negative numbers and those could introduce bugs and security issues.
+Because of this, only use signed integer types if you really need to handle negative numbers.
+Plus, they can handle larger positive numbers.

 **NOTE:** Operations are **not** permitted between different number types.
 For example, dividing an unsigned number by a signed one will require to cast the second one to the same type as the first one:

 ```rave